Skip to content

 FieldTypeDescription

-namestringHuman-readable palette name
+namestringHuman-readable scheme name

-darkbooleanWhether this is a dark palette
+darkbooleanWhether this is a dark scheme

 Type Definition